pyrustic/oscan/docs/modules/content/oscan/content/functions.md

 [match](#match) &nbsp;&nbsp; [scan](#scan)

 ## match
+pattern is one of:
+- string;
+- list or tuple of 2-tuples (name, regex);
-pattern = string, or an enum of regex patterns
+- an enum of regex patterns